 Try Zilliz Cloud for FreeKeep Reading

-What are the challenges of real-time speech recognition?
+What are the challenges of detecting and tracking objects in videos?